Nature & Science

 The park's plant life is in a temperate rainforest which includes a wet, closed-canopy forest with large Sitka spruce and Western hemlock trees.
 Some forested portions of the park landscape exhibit old growth characteristics, like multiple canopy layers with a variety of tree ages and sizes, downed wood, and a dense understory of shrubs.
 The non-forested areas of the park include the Indian River estuary and wetlands, the beach edge, and the historic Tlingit fort site which is a maintained grassy opening enclosed by the surrounding forest.

 Animals such as pink and chum salmon are an integral part of the park, entering the lower Indian River to swim upstream and spawn in late summer.
 Coho and Chinook salmon, Dolly Varden char, and steelhead trout migrate through the park as well.
 The marine shoreline supports a variety of migratory waterfowl and shorebirds during spring and fall.
 Bald eagles, gulls, crows, and ravens scavenge along the tidal flats and the river, especially during the annual herring spawn and salmon runs.
-Shrews, mice, voles, red squirrels, mink, and river otters also inhabit the park.
+Mammals such as shrews, mice, voles, red squirrels, mink, and river otters also inhabit the park.
 Sitka blacktail deer and brown bears occupy the upper Indian River drainage and occasionally enter the park.
 Marine mammals can be spotted from the shore as well, including seals, sea lions, sea otters, and whales.

 Historically, Sitka's ecosystem provided a rich source of physical and spiritual sustenance for the Tlingit and profitable resources, such as sea otter pelts, for the Russian colonists.
 The landscape of Sitka National Historical Park continues to serve as a backdrop for the history of Native peoples and the confluence of European colonization.
 Contemporary issues like development and climate change are shaping the park in new ways, and local inventory and monitoring programs are helping Sitka National Historical Park take stock of its resources and examining possible threats to preservation.